 Leonard O Goenaga, PhDDigital Director

 Dr. Leonard O Goenaga was born to Cuban parents in Paramount, California and moved at an early age to his home city of Miami, Florida.
-While in Miami, Leonard received an A.A. from Miami-Dade College and a B.A. in Religious Studies and a B.A. in Political Science from Florida International University.
+While in Miami, Leonard received an A.A. from Miami-Dade College, a B.A. in Religious Studies, and a B.A. in Political Science from Florida International University, where he asp served as the University’s Student Government Chief Justice.
 After getting married and graduating, Leonard and Katrina felt called to ministry and moved to Wake Forest, North Carolina to attend school at Southeastern Baptist Theological Seminary.
 In August 2011, Leonard graduated a year early with an M.Div.
 (Master of Divinity) in Christian Ethics.